saulpw/visidata/docs/contributing.md

+---
-# Checklists for Contributing to VIsiData
+title: Checklists for Contributing to VisiData
+---

 ## [Submitting a Core Loader](#loader)
 A deeper explanation of all of these steps can be found [in the api documentation](https://www.visidata.org/docs/api/loaders.html).